She Loves Biscotti

 How to make Italian potatoes

 Place one oven grate at the bottom and one in the middle.
-We will also need a roasting pan large enough to fit all the sliced red potatoes in a single layer.
+We will also need a large roasting pan to fit all the sliced red potatoes in a single layer.

 Sliced potatoes are being tossed with olive oil, herbs and spices.

-Close up shot of potatoes that are well coated with wonderful herbs, spices and olive oil
+Close up shot of potatoes that are well coated with Italian herbs, spices and olive oil

 Potato halves are arranged in a single layer, flat side down.

-Next, drizzle a little olive oil at the bottom of the roasting pan and brush it across the entire surface.
+Next, brush 1 teaspoon of olive oil across the entire surface of the bottom of a roasting pan.
 Arrange the potato halves (or quarters) in a single layer, flat side down.

 During the last 5 minutes, transfer the pan to the middle of the oven and turn on the heat to broil.